JoshuaWise/tiny-schema/README.md

 ### Reusing validators

-Since `tiny-schema` spawns functions, they can be reused without needing to parse the schema string more than once.
+The functions spawned by `tiny-schema` can be reused without needing to parse the schema string more than once.

 ```js
 const isValid = is('{string}');